 In examining the Heisei series, I am forced to conclude Miki Saegusa was a prime example of a missed opportunity: an admittedly likable character who was never utilized to a particularly compelling degree.
 And in comparing her part in the later Heisei movies to something similar from a superior product, I cannot help but salute Shusuke Kaneko‘s magnificent Gamera trilogy from 1995-1999.
 The qualitative difference is astonishing.
 Each film in this trio featured one or more characters with extrasensory powers as well as the concept of humans linked to monsters—except, unlike the makers of the ’90s Godzilla movies, Kaneko seized hold of the idea with both hands and ran with it.

 I could examine the whole trilogy in making my point, but for the sake of discussion, let’s dissect just the first film, Gamera: Guardian of the Universe (1995).
-Early on, we’re introduced to Asagi Kusanagi (wonderfully acted by Ayako Fujitani).
-First off, Kaneko inaugurates his psychic character in an infinitely more imaginative way than Omori ever did.
-Rather than introducing her within some kind of established universe (with voiceover narration clarifying who and what she is), the director shows us a seemingly ordinary person with an ordinary life.
-Things take a turn for the extraordinary when her father investigates a drifting atoll (which later turns out to be Gamera); this leads to her obtaining one of the comma-shaped beads littered on the rock’s surface; this leads to the deduction the beads are made of material produced by a long-gone advanced civilization; this leads to Asagi becoming psychically linked to Gamera.
-The audience learns, right alongside the character herself, that a seemingly normal teenager is destined for something special.
+Early on, we’re introduced to Asagi Kusanagi (wonderfully acted by Ayako Fujitani), with Kaneko inaugurating his psychic character in an infinitely more imaginative way than Omori ever did.
+Rather than introducing Asagi within some kind of established universe (with voiceover narrative clarifying who and what she is), the director shows us a seemingly ordinary teenager with an ordinary life (we see fleeting glimpses of her at home and with friends; nothing bizarre or peculiar in her day-to-day life).
+Things take a turn for the extraordinary when her scientist father investigates a drifting atoll (which later turns out to be Gamera); this leads to her obtaining one of the comma-shaped beads littered on the rock’s surface; this leads to the deduction that the beads are made of material produced by a long-gone civilization; this leads to Asagi becoming psychically linked to Gamera, The audience learns, right alongside the character herself, that a seemingly normal teenager is destined for something special.
 An infinitely more intoxicating chain of events than the Toho method of: This is Miki, she has ESP.

 Despite all the dramatic shortcomings and missed opportunities, would I be interested in seeing the return of Miki Saegusa?